AgileVentures/av-static-website/source/blog_articles/2017-11-30-av-ecosystem-review-prioritization-conflict.html.markdown

 });
 ```

-It works and I'm rewarded with fully passing jasmine specs, no pending, and I think the intention of the code above is now slighlty better in terms of self-documenting the intention by method names rather than comments.
+It works and I'm rewarded with fully passing Jasmine specs, no pending, and I think the intention of the code above is now slighlty better in terms of self-documenting the intention by method names rather than comments.
 We still have the issue that the fixture is too large, but that can be updated as and when.
 Really the parts of the fixture that are relevant are just a few items being shown and hidden.
 Ideally the fixture could be auto-generated, but really my concern here is just clearing the deck for others to work on things.

 I create a ticket for clearing pending items.
 Can I also get the RSpec sorted?
 The Karma class is this: